samuels0052/apcsa-freedom-project/prep/plan.md

   - **Goal** is to have arduino connect to app using bluetooth to recieve information
   - Finish arduino code to allow users to send texts to the glasses over bluetooth using Arduino Nano BLE (deadline: 4/10)
   - Implement arduino connection page and ensure it works (deadline: 4/15)
   - Bug testing (deadline: 4/20)

 #### Beyond MVP

-- [ ] Add more games
+- 5/2/25 = Finish fixing compilation issues
-- [ ] Create more settings in user settings page such as visibility, privacy
+- 5/9/25 = Finish integrating the smart glass code into the main app by researching how React Native handles serial ports
-- [ ] Get Android Build Working
+- 5/9/25 = Create at least 1 game by following along to this video (https://youtu.be/ruHZ8X-R1Fg?si=hzJ_8ayvlZDOcE-x)
-  - Change the firebase structure to allow android SDK to properly use firebase so app can be compiled to google play store
+- 5/15/25 = Finish UI and add styling across pages

 <!-- EXAMPLE